Attendance and Punctuality at Old Basford School

 A child's education, opportunities and their future could suffer from poor attendance.

 Parents/Carers are responsible for getting their children to school on time.
 Pupils are expected to be in class by 8.50am ready for early learning at the beginning of the school day.
 If a pupil is too ill to attend school, parents/carers should contact the school office before 9.00am by telephoning 0115 9785505 or by sending a text to 0115 8240499.
-If school does not have a reason recorded for your child's absence by 9:30am a text will be sent and a follow up telephone call will be made by the attendance officer if no reason has been given.
+If school does not have a reason recorded for your child's absence by 9:30am a text will be sent to the first priority number on your child's records and a follow up telephone call or text will be made by the attendance officer if no reason has been given.
 It is the parent/carers responsibility to make sure a satisfactory reason is given or the absence will be marked as unauthorised.

 If a child is not in school by 9.30am we have a duty of care to ensure that all children are safe and a phone call will be made to speak to an adult if a child is not accounted for.
 The government has now stated we must have at least 3 up to date contact numbers and if none of these are answered we could make a home visit or request a police safe and well check.

 Parents are invited to call or meet with the attendance officer (Mrs Spilsbury) to discuss individual health concerns or other reasons for excessive absence.